dmitric/DLCImagePickerController/README.md

 ![Blur and front facing](http://i.imgur.com/Tmie1.png)

-After you capture the image, you can apply new filters and toggle/move/resize the blur as you please
+After you capture the image, you can apply new filters and toggle/move/resize the blur as you please or decide to retake it

 ![After capture](http://i.imgur.com/vNobh.png)